jessestimpson/kapten/README.md

 ### A dependency must allow full configurability of shared system resources

-For example, it's common for a dev.config to hard-code a listening port.
+For example, it's common for a config/dev.exs to hard-code a listening port.
 Since we're starting several, these can conflict with each other.
 Our recommended approach is for the dep to optionally read from the `Mix.Project.config()`.
 Kapten provides a way to influence this config when it is compiling its own config.exs.